corajr/heroku-buildpack-nix-proot/README.md

 with the potential to greatly accelerate the build process.

 The resulting app must be run within PRoot, incurring a performance penalty.
-An Amazon Web Services account with an S3 Bucket is also needed to save the Nix closure between builds.
-(This closure will be downloaded when your app is spun up on a new dyno for rapid deployment.)
+An Amazon Web Services account with an S3 Bucket is also required, as the buildpack must save and restore the Nix closure in order to install.
+(Note that for Haskell apps using larger frameworks like Yesod, this may be over 1.5 GB;
+make sure that your S3 bucket is in the same region as the dyno to take advantage of free data transfer.)

 Usage
 -----